 The collective impact of the Five Forces defines the competition level in an industry—the stronger the forces, the less profitable the industry is likely to be.

-So, it is reasonable to conclude an industry is not attractive if it has strong rivalry among sellers, low barriers to entry, strong competition from substitute products or services, and power held by both the buyers and the suppliers.
+So, it is reasonable to conclude that an industry is not attractive if it has strong rivalry among sellers, low barriers to entry, strong competition from substitute products or services, and power held by both the buyers and the suppliers.

-Conversely, an industry would be most desirable if both the buyers and suppliers have weak bargaining power, good product substitutes do not exist, entry barriers are high, and rivalry in the current market is relatively low.
+Conversely, an industry would be most desirable if both the buyers and the suppliers have weak bargaining power, good product substitutes do not exist, entry barriers are high, and rivalry in the current market is relatively low.
 Once you are an industry barrier, when entry barriers are high, keep them high!